Web 3 UI Design: How to Use Archetypes and Personas for Your Product

-Posted on: DEC 23, 2020
+Posted on Dec 23, 2020

 According to Avani, the best way to utilize personas is to develop a story around the user of your product to inspire the design team and facilitate the design process.
-Essentially, personas serve as references, especially during brainstorming sessions while archetypes are best used for product strategy, user flows, and general product interactions.
+For example, we can build a persona from the example above by adding details to our NFT Enthusiast and clarifying who they are:

 Now it is clear that archetypes and personas have very distinct roles in the development of products.
 You can read the full article for detailed examples of how to apply archetypes and personas.